Scholarships and Prizes

 The advice about general Victoria scholarships below is a guide only.
 Prospective scholarship applicants should contact Victoria's Scholarships Office for detailed current advice about available scholarships, deadlines and conditions, and about the application process.

-If you intend to apply for the Victoria Master's (by thesis) Scholarship, or another relevant general postgraduate scholarship, you should advise the IIML by ticking the relevant box on the application form (either the online or the paper form).
-The IIML selection panel will then complete the Academic Referees Confidential Report with reference to your application and forward it to the Scholarships Office for consideration.
+If you intend to apply for the Victoria Master's (by thesis) Scholarship, or another relevant general postgraduate scholarship, you should advise the IIML by ticking the relevant box on the application form (either the online or the paper form) and noting the name of the scholarship you are applying for.

 You should submit all other sections of your scholarship application to the Scholarships Office by their deadline, and direct all scholarship queries to them.